Carbon dioxide (CO2) lewis dot structure, molecular geometry or shape, electron geometry, bond angle, hybridization, formal charge

 Why CO2 is non-polar?

-CO2 is non-polar because of its symmetrical geometry and the dipole moment generated along with the C-O bond also canceled out each other as the molecular shape of CO2 is linear and it has Sp hybridization with a bond angle of 180º.
-Also, no lone pair is present on the central atom in the CO2 lewis structure that helps to avoid distortions in the molecule.|
+CO2 is non-polar because of its symmetrical geometry and the dipole moment generated along with the C=O bond also canceled out each other as the molecular shape of CO2 is linear and it has Sp hybridization with a bond angle of 180º which makes it a highly symmetrical molecule.

 Why electron and molecular geometry of CO2 are same?